smartlook/smartlook.github.io/_docs/sdk/react-native.md

 ### Managed Expo projects

-**Managed Expo apps can't be supported** due to the explicite technical restrictions imposed by Expo.
+**Managed Expo apps can't be supported** due to the explicit technical restrictions imposed by Expo.
 For details, see [Expo Documentation](https://docs.expo.io/versions/v36.0.0/introduction/faq/), the FAQ "How do I add custom native code to my Expo project?".
 Smartlook functionality must be implemented in the native code.

 ## Getting started